Water clock: Egypt

 The oldest water clock of which there is physical evidence dates to c.
-1417–1379 BC, during the reign of Amenhotep III where it was used in the Temple of Amen-Re at Karnak.
+1417–1379 BC in the New Kingdom of Egypt, during the reign of the pharaoh Amenhotep III, where it was used in the Precinct of Amun-Re at Karnak.
 The oldest documentation of the water clock is the tomb inscription of the 16th century BC Egyptian court official Amenemhet, which identifies him as its inventor.
 These simple water clocks, which were of the outflow type, were stone vessels with sloping sides that allowed water to drip at a nearly constant rate from a small hole near the bottom.
 There were twelve separate columns with consistently spaced markings on the inside to measure the passage of "hours" as the water level reached them.
 The columns were for each of the twelve months to allow for the variations of the seasonal hours.
-These clocks were used by priests to determine the time at night so that the temple rites and sacrifices could be performed at the correct hour.
-These clocks may have been used in daylight as well.
+Priests used these clocks to determine the time at night so that the temple rites and sacrifices could be performed at the correct hour.

 Babylon

 In Babylon, water clocks were of the outflow type and were cylindrical in shape.
-Use of the water clock as an aid to astronomical calculations dates back to the Old Babylonian period (c.
+Use of the water clock as an aid to astronomical calculations dates back to the Old Babylonian Empire (c.
 2000 – c.
 1600 BC).
 While there are no surviving water clocks from the Mesopotamian region, most evidence of their existence comes from writings on clay tablets.
-Two collections of tablets, for example, are the Enuma-Anu-Enlil (1600–1200 BC) and the MUL.APIN (7th century BC).
-In these tablets, water clocks are used in reference to payment of the night and day watches (guards).
+Two collections of tablets, for example, are the Enuma Anu Enlil (1600–1200 BC) and the MUL.APIN (7th century BC).
+In these tablets, water clocks are used for payment of the night and day watches (guards).

 These clocks were unique, as they did not have an indicator such as hands (as are typically used today) or grooved notches (as were used in Egypt).
 Instead, these clocks measured time "by the weight of water flowing from" it.
 The volume was measured in capacity units called qa.
 The weight, mana or mina (the Greek unit for about one pound), is the weight of water in a water clock.

 In Babylonian times, time was measured with temporal hours.
 So, as seasons changed, so did the length of a day.
 "To define the length of a 'night watch' at the summer solstice, one had to pour two mana of water into a cylindrical clepsydra; its emptying indicated the end of the watch.
 One-sixth of mana had to be added each succeeding half-month.
 At the equinox, three mana had to be emptied in order to correspond to one watch, and four mana was emptied for each watch of the winter solstitial night."

 India

+N. Narahari Achar and Subhash Kak suggest that water clocks were used in ancient India as early as the 2nd millennium BC, based on their appearance in the Atharvaveda'.